 Often times, people use stereotypes to belittle a group of people.
 An example of a racial stereotype would include all Hispanics being illegal immigrants.
 Racial stereotypes always favor the race of the holder and put down other races.
 People use racial stereotypes because it is human nature to recognize patterns.
 Throughout the years, racial stereotypes have played a major role in society.

-go to link Even today, one combines racial stereotypes and prejudice thoughts before one even says a word to the person.
+Even today, one combines racial stereotypes and prejudice thoughts before one even says a word to the person.
 Just seeing an African- American man while in a parking lot and pulling out ones phone, can be a simple example of modern-day racial stereotypes.
 Both novels illustrate the difficulty of overcoming racial stereotypes, while the narrator in The Invisible Man is invisible; Jim in The Adventures of Huckleberry.

 Cierra Washington LAN Racial Stereotypes in American Popular Culture and Media A "stereotype" can be defined simply as; a process for making metal printing plates, or a plate made by this process the process of a stereotype.
 Introduction To this day there are still many unresolved issues of racial stereotypes and racial inequality throughout the United States.
 And it is undeniably seen that the world today embraces multi-cultural and sexual orientation, yet there is still an unsupportable intolerance towards ethnicities and difference.